stacksync/auth-swift/README.md

 SQLAlchemy is used to map Python objects to the database.

     easy_install sqlalchemy

+#### Jinja2

+Jinja2 is used to render the OAuth's authorization page so that the user can grant or deny permissions to applications.

+    easy_install Jinja2

 #### StackSync OAuth Python library

 Please, refer to the [StackSync Auth project](https://github.com/stacksync/auth) to install it.